Women's World Chess Championship 2017: Final match

-The final was the only match of the tournament which consists of four classical games.
+The final was the only match of the tournament which consisted of four classical games.
 Those were played on consecutive days with a rest-day between the semi-final tie-breaks and match 1.
 Eventual tie-breaks were played on 3 March 2017, in the same manner as the whole tournament.
-Two rapid games of 25+10 (i.e. 25 minutes for the whole game plus 10 seconds increment), the two rapid games of 10+10, two blitz games of 5+3 and an armageddon decider.
+Two rapid games of 25+10 (i.e. 25 minutes for the whole game plus a 10-second increment), the two rapid games of 10+10, two blitz games of 5+3 and an armageddon decider.

 Anna Muzychuk, the reigning women's blitz and rapid world champion, had advanced to the final without playing a tie-break.
 Tan Zhongyi on the other hand played several, including two armageddon matches.
-One of those in the semi-final against Harika Dronavalli, who had been knocked-out at semi final stage for the third straight time.
-Before the finals, Tan Zhongyi and Anna Muzychuk had met each other just two times at classical time-control, with both games ending in a draw.
+One of those was in the semi-final against Harika Dronavalli, who had been knocked out at the semi-final stage for the third straight time.
+Before the finals, Tan Zhongyi and Anna Muzychuk had met each other just two times at classical time control, with both games ending in a draw.

-After a draw in the first game, Tan outplayed her opponent to win game 2, however Muzychuk came back with a crushing early victory in game 3.
+After a draw in the first game, Tan outplayed her opponent to win game 2.
+However, Muzychuk came back with a crushing early victory in game 3.
 Game 4 was a quiet draw, setting the stage for a rapid playoff.
 In the first pair of rapid games, Tan Zhongyi won the title.
 Consequently, she was also awarded the Grandmaster title.